2017

 Beech Cliffe Grange Care Homes

-Concerns summary Carers' concerns were not escalated or recorded, and staff failed to appreciate the importance of incident reports for illness.
+Concerns summary (AI summary) Carers' concerns were not escalated or recorded, and staff failed to appreciate the importance of incident reports for illness.
 Delays in calling emergency services occurred due to staff channelling medical issues through managers, who then underestimated the situation's seriousness.

 All Responded